 - When the half-and-half is simmering, slowly add about 1/2 of it to the cornstarch mixture, whisking continuously to incorporate.
-Whisk this mixture into the simmering half-and-half and continue to whisk vigorously until the pastry cream thickens, about 2-5 minutes.
+Whisk this mixture into the simmering half-and-half and continue to whisk vigorously until the pastry cream thickens, about 2 to 5 minutes.
 It is very important to whisk continuously or the pastry cream may form lumps.

 - When the pastry cream has thickened, remove it from the heat and add vanilla.
 Transfer it to a glass or metal bowl with a plastic lid.
 A bowl covered by a plate works well too.
 Stir the mixture frequently while it is cooling to prevent a skin from forming on top.

 - Refrigerate the pastry cream after it has cooled.
 It keeps in the refrigerator for up to 3 days, but should not be frozen because it will become very watery and lose its smooth texture.
 Makes 3 cups.